orlandocaraballo/sei/outlines/17-intro-to-frameworks/17-intro-to-frameworks.md

 ## CSS Grid

-_CSS grid is a feature built into css that allows us to create our own grid system from_
+_CSS grid is a feature built into css that allows us to create our own grid system from scratch_

 - [Intro to CSS Grid](https://youtu.be/jV8B24rSN5o)
 - [Mobile Layout + Grid + Flexbox](https://youtu.be/M3qBpPw77qo)